kerapubakat/RockPaperScissorsProject/README.md

 #RockPaperScissorsProject
-TensorFlow Image Data Processor Tasks Final Project Submission
+TensorFlow Image Data Generator Tasks Final Project Submission

 The following is the output of a simple TensorFlow image classification project.